-- 1. All steers must be identified through the Rock County 4-H Fair livestock identification program to be eligible for exhibit at the Fair.
-Specific information regarding the ID program is listed under the Meat Animal Sale on page 20, rule 4.
-All steers must have the proper ID tags in place at weigh-in time. - Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the fair. - 3.
-An animal cannot be exhibited in more than one lot number except in herd classes. - All breeding animals must be in exhibitor's possession by May 1 of the exhibit year and dehorned. - Registration papers for breeding stock will be checked by the Superintendent when breeding stock is brought thru the shoots immediately following Prospect Steer/Bulls weigh-in on Tuesday. - 6.
-Steers must be in the exhibitor's possession and dehorned no later than March 1. - An exhibitor may exhibit no more than two live steers and one carcass steer. - 8.
+- 1. All steers including carcass steers must be identified through the Rock County 4-H Fair livestock identification program to be eligible for exhibit at the Fair.
+Specific information regarding the ID program is listed under the Meat Animal Sale rule 3.
+All steers must have the proper ID tags in place at weigh-in time. - All exhibitors are required to be YQCA (Youth for the Quality Care of Animals) certified.
+Certification classes are offered through UW Extension, contact Nick Baker at 757-5066 or complete the training online at YQCA.org.
+A copy of the certificate needs to be at the fair office by June 15, 2020. - Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the fair. - 4.
+An animal cannot be exhibited in more than one lot number except in herd classes. - 5.
+All breeding animals must be in exhibitor's possession by May 1 of the exhibit year and dehorned. - Registration papers for breeding stock will be checked by the Superintendent when breeding stock is brought thru the shoots immediately following Prospect Steer/Bulls weigh-in on Tuesday. - 7.
+Steers must be in the exhibitor's possession and dehorned no later than March 1. - An exhibitor may exhibit no more than two live steers and one carcass steer. - 9.
 All animals must have registration papers from the association to exhibit in breed classes.
 Animals not having registration papers meeting requirements for classes will exhibit in crossbred/commercial classes.
 Bring the registration papers to the scale at weigh-in with your purebred steer(s).
 Papers will not be required for dairy steers.
 Any steer(s) without papers will be shown in the crossbreed class.
 Purebred steers of beef breeds other than those listed, with registration papers, can show in Any Other Registered Breed.
 Should five or more steers of any one particular breed be entered in the Any Other Registered Breed Class, a separate class specifically for that breed will be established.
-Example: Seven Limousine steers entered in Any Other Breed Class will trigger a Limousine steer class, complete with champion and reserve champion individuals. - All crosses should be exhibited in the Crossbred Beef Class.
+Example: Seven Limousine steers

+- entered in Any Other Breed Class will trigger a Limousine steer class, complete with champion and reserve champion individuals. - 10.
+All crosses should be exhibited in the Crossbred Beef Class.
 Example: A Hereford Angus cross would be shown in the crossbred class.
-Likewise, a Holstein Angus cross would also be shown in the crossbred class. - 10.
+Likewise, a Holstein Angus cross would also be shown in the crossbred class. - 11.
 Steers will be shown in weight classes by breeds, if breeds have less than six animals there will only be one weight class.
-The

-- maximum number to be shown in any weight group will be 15 to 17 animals.
-All steers will be mouthed for over age. - 11.
-Any steer mouthing above Junior Yearling will not be allowed to show. - 12.
+The maximum number to be shown in any weight group will be 15 to 17 animals.
+All steers will be mouthed for over age. - 12.
+Any steer mouthing above Junior Yearling will not be allowed to show. - 13.
 The Rock County 4-H Fair Office MUST be notified of any change in head count of animals at least two (2) weeks prior to the Fair.
-See RULE 4 SECTION 7 on page 6. - 13.
-Common bedding will be provided and a non-refundable bedding fee of \$18.00 will be assessed for each animal entered.
+See RULE 4 SECTION 7 on page 6. - 14.
+Common bedding will be provided and a non-refundable bedding fee may be assessed for each animal entered.
 Unrequested stalls will be divided among clubs and chapters at the Superintendents discretion.
-Should bedding become unavailable exhibitors will be notified and no fee will be charged.
-Absolutely no other bedding or top dressing is allowed when common bedding is provided. - 14.
-STALL CLEAN UP: All exhibitors are required to pitch bedding back 2 feet after animal release.
+Should bedding become unavailable exhibitors will be notified and no fee will be charged. - STALL CLEAN UP: All exhibitors are required to pitch bedding back 2 feet after animal release.